cpsughrue/gsoc_proposal/README.md

 > Scheduling & Building

 Builds will be based on a deterministic topological sort.
-By making the topological sort deterministic it will be easier to resolve issues.
+By making the topological sort deterministic it will be easier to debug any issues.
 However, topological sorts are not inherently deterministic so a heuristic must be used to chose an order.
 One possible heuristic is to order equivalent modules alphabetically.

 <img src="scheduling.PNG" width="50%" height="50%">